Ishka Bless

 Faculty of Sciences, Engineering and Technology

 Entomophagy (the practice of eating insects) may play a significant role in future food security, providing an alternative source of protein with a low environmental footprint.
 Despite this potential, edible insects have poor acceptance among Western consumers - limiting their adoption into everyday diet.
-Using the theories of planned behaviour and diffusion of innovation as a theoretical framework, my research will explore the individual, cultural, personal and practical barriers to and facilitators of entomophagy, as well as designing and evaluating consumer-specific intervention strategies for accelerated adoption.
-The sensory properties of commercially available edible insects will also be established, providing a guidance tool for marketing, consumer education and product development.
-Practically, this work aims to inform pathways for increased uptake of edible insects as an alternative protein in Western food cultures.
+Using sensory and consumer science methods, my research explores the sensory properties of edible insects as well as pathways for accelerated adoption of entomophagy (the practice of eating insects) in Western food cultures.

 Connect With Me